Hollikill/Runic-Encoding/README.md

 Very work-in-progress currently, please be patient!

-This program is inteded to genearte written versions of english using new letters or whole-word characters.
+This program is inteded to genearte alternate written forms of english using new letters or whole-word characters.

 [changelog](https://github.com/Hollikill/Runic-Encoding/blob/main/changelog.md)

 ## Current Features

+- Simple UI interface
 - generation of unsanitized symbols
-- basic debug display for symbols

 ## Feature Goals